Phase space: Thermodynamics and statistical mechanics

 In thermodynamics and statistical mechanics contexts, the term "phase space" has two meanings: for one, it is used in the same sense as in classical mechanics.
 If a thermodynamic system consists of N particles, then a point in the 6N-dimensional phase space describes the dynamic state of every particle in that system, as each particle is associated with 3 position variables and 3 momentum variables.
 In this sense, as long as the particles are distinguishable, a point in phase space is said to be a microstate of the system.
 (For indistinguishable particles a microstate consists of a set of N! points, corresponding to all possible exchanges of the N particles.)
 N is typically on the order of the Avogadro number, thus describing the system at a microscopic level is often impractical.
 This leads to the use of phase space in a different sense.

 The phase space can also refer to the space that is parameterized by the macroscopic states of the system, such as pressure, temperature, etc. For instance, one may view the pressure–volume diagram or temperature–entropy diagram as describing part of this phase space.
 A point in this phase space is correspondingly called a macrostate.
 There may easily be more than one microstate with the same macrostate.
 For example, for a fixed temperature, the system could have many dynamic configurations at the microscopic level.
 When used in this sense, a phase is a region of phase space where the system in question is in, for example, the liquid phase, or solid phase, etc.

 Since there are many more microstates than macrostates, the phase space in the first sense is usually a manifold of much larger dimensions than in the second sense.
 Clearly, many more parameters are required to register every detail of the system down to the molecular or atomic scale than to simply specify, say, the temperature or the pressure of the system.

 Optics

 Phase space is extensively used in nonimaging optics, the branch of optics devoted to illumination.
 It is also an important concept in Hamiltonian optics.

+Medicine

+In medicine and bioengineering, the phase space method is used to visualize multidimensional physiological responses.